HTTP-APIs/http-apis.github.io/Design.md

 <a name="fullstack"></a>
-### Hydr-based data networks
+### Hydra-based data networks

 The different [hydrus](https://github.com/HTTP-APIs/hydrus) "modules" that build up an hydrus cloud deployment are designed to be highly decoupled Hydra-aware APIs.
 Design of the APIs follows the Hydra draft so that smart clients querying capabilities can be deployed on the hydrus-powered services.
-Here the full hydrus module stack in a simple diagram:
+Here an example of a Hydra network in a simple diagram:

 ![hydrus stack](static/hydrus_stack.png)

+The different hydrus instances-servers are desgined in the same cloud, any Hydra-aware client with the right privileges can access the `ApiDoc` and the data in the servers and build its own representation of the data cloud.

 <a name="dbdesign"></a>
 ### Data storage layers